0xalby/dotfiles/README.md

 * audio is served by pipewire which I find nicer then pulseaudio
 * docker is cool and I use it a lot
 * nsxiv is the continuation of sxiv
+* gvim will provide a vim build with display server clipboard support
 #### Reboot into the new system
 ```sh
 reboot